dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 Then just get a new blank disk and put it where the old one was, format, label and mount it the same way.
 Backups will then happen to that disk.

-Then, like `jwz <http://www.jwz.org/doc/backups.html>`_ says - every month, bring that other drive back, plug it in and run the backup to it, then take it away again.
+Then, like `jwz <http://www.jwz.org/doc/backups.html>`_ says - every month, bring that other drive back, plug it in and run the backup to it, then either take it away again or swap them over.

 Mounting & Unmounting
 =====================